Making an appointment

 - Call 360-754-1338, available 24/7 for mental health crisis services in Thurston, Mason and Lewis counties

-An internship at the CWC is an opportunity to develop and practice clinical and professional skills within a university-setting.
-Our professional team of licensed mental health professionals and graduate interns provide clinical counseling services, crisis intervention, assessment, consultation, psycho-education, wellness workshops, resource development, and support to the Saint Martin's student body.
+The graduate training program at the CWC is an opportunity to develop and practice clinical and professional skills within a university setting.
+Our professional team of licensed mental health professionals and graduate trainees provide clinical counseling services, crisis intervention, assessment, consultation, psycho-education, wellness workshops, resource development, and support to the Saint Martin's student body.

-In our graduate internship program, knowledge and experience are advanced through direct clinical work with individuals and groups of students, and through multidisciplinary collaboration with the Student Health Center, Disabilities Support Services, Residence Life, Campus Life, Public Safety, Academic Advising and other departments as needed.
+In our graduate training program, knowledge and experience are advanced through direct clinical work with individuals and groups of students, and through multidisciplinary collaboration with the Student Health Center, Disabilities Support Services, Residence Life, Diversity & Equity Center, Public Safety, Academic Advising and other departments as needed.
 Community resources and care coordination is provided for students requiring specialized or longer-term treatment.
 All services are confidential and free to students enrolled at Saint Martin's.